cutlets14/guides/http.md

 ## What is a URL?
 * Uniform Resource Locator (URL) is akin to the address or phone number one needs in order to visit or communicate with a friend.
 * A URL is the most frequently used part of a general concept of a Uniform Resource Identifier (URI), which specifies how resources are located.
+### URL Components
+* A URL is comprised of several components.
+Take http://www.example.com:88/home?item=book as an example:
+    1. http: The scheme.
+It always comes before the colon and two forward slashes and tells the web client how to access the resource.
+In this case it tells the web client to use the Hypertext Transfer Protocol or HTTP to make a request.
+Other popular URL schemes are ftp, mailto or git.
+You may sometimes see this part of the URL referred to as the protocol, and there is a connection between the two things in that the scheme can indicate which protocol (or system of rules) should be used to access the resource; in the context of of a URL however, the correct term for this component is the scheme.

+    2. www.example.com: The host.
+It tells the client where the resource is hosted or located.

+    3. :88 : The port or port number.
+It is only required if you want to use a port other than the default.

+    4. /home/: The path.
+It shows what local resource is being requested.
+This part of the URL is optional.

+    5. ?item=book : The query string, which is made up of query parameters.
+It is used to send data to the server.
+This part of the URL is also optional.